The Cinema Site

-The Society supports the proposal for a cultural hub based on the Library, Museum, Art Gallery and Adult Education Centre.
+The Society is delighted the proposal for a cultural hub based on the Library, Museum, Art Gallery and Adult Education Centre has been approved.
 We believe this is necessary to enable the town’s collections of pictures, costumes and Tunbridgeware to be properly displayed, and the most popular library in Kent to have the space it requires.
-The necessary refurbishment and extension of the listed buildings could also provide for community workshops, to tell the Tunbridge Wells Story, and rehouse services from the Gateway.
+The necessary refurbishment and extension of the listed buildings will also provide for community workshops, to tell the Tunbridge Wells Story, and rehouse services from the Gateway.

 The Town Hall

 The Council’s proposals for the Assembly Hall and the Town Hall are the subject of great controversy and debate.
 The Society submitted proposals for the Council to modernise the buildings internally, link them and retain them in Council use with public access, with surplus space rented out.
 The whole civic complex would then function as an active community centre, with business, representative and administrative functions linked to the arts and educational side in the Hub.
 This has been overlooked in place of a huge scheme involving building new offices on the Mount Pleasant Car Park and a new theatre on the Great Hall Car Park.